China Tax Calculator (2026)

 Frequently asked questions

-What is the basic deduction for income tax in China?
+What is the basic deduction in China and how does it work?

 Compare China with other countries